kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

 When an Observable is running, it can do one of three things:

 1. Emit a value
-2. Error, and never emit more values or complete
+2. Error, and never emit more values
-3. Complete, and never emit more values or error
+3. Complete, and never emit more values

+If it errors, it cannot complete, and vice versa.

-It's important to think about completing Observables, because you don't want subscriptions to them hanging around.
-They can hog memory or cause unwanted behavior.
+It's important to think about completing Observables, because you don't want unneeded subscriptions hogging memory or causing unwanted behavior.

 However, many developers don't realize some Observables complete themselves.
 Consider `sequence$`: